nkchakra/Case_LFG/README.ISAAC.txt

 10/5/2018
 Gantt Chart says I should be working on implementing filter functionality.
 For now, I'm working on a dummy React Object in order to do basic search filtering.
-When we fully implement backend's data tables, I will adjust the script accordingly to get the backend data tables and filter through the results instead of just a front end dummy object.
-I will integrate the script in as Vishal finishes the main page and Nikhil sets up all the backend.
-Expect further changes down the road.
+When we fully implement backend's data tables, I will adjust the script accordingly to get the backend data tables and filter through the results instead of just a front end dummy object (will have to read up and implement nodejs for this).
 Due to this, I spent some time working on researching React (how to install and create a basic component). npm install, then npm start in case-lfg folder to load.
 Created folder Components and inside file Results.js.